yuvlian/lukopawershell/README.md

 i make every single proto class manually so i got lazy after that one

 i think sdkserver is pretty useful since nobody wants to recompile sdkserver all the time

+oh and i guess this server showcases the bare minimum to enter map